3 Tips for Using Data During the Operational Excellence Process ft. Serco

 Paul White is the Operational Excellence (OE) Director at Serco.
 With over 20 years OE experience gained within some of the world’s largest organisations, he has extensive OE knowledge across a breadth of industry sectors.

-Paul is a member of the advisory board for OPEX & Business Transformation Europe, and on Tuesday 8th of October 2019 he will participate in a panel discussion to evaluate the importance of data analytics within core business strategy.
+Paul was a member of the advisory board for OPEX Week Europe, and on Tuesday 8th of October 2019 he participated in a panel discussion that evaluated the importance of data analytics within core business strategy.
 Here, Paul shares three Tips for using data during the Operational Excellence process.

 It is important to verify data integrity to avoid GIGO; garbage in, garbage out. i.e. If bad data enters the system the analysis results will be misleading and will induce poor decision making.